4 September 2023

 The “I care” part got me in trouble.
 In all of my experience, I had at least some authority to enforce changes.
 I always was there with the rest of the team to lead the change and support them.
 But as a consultant, I’m just an outsider that has something to say.
 There is no way to act on my own.
 No way to lead the way.
 All I can do is to show the way.
 It might be enough in case change is awaited and welcomed.
 I had wonderful experiences consulting individuals.
 Not so much with a company.
 Individuals had particular problems while the company was not even sure they had one.
 Maybe consulting a company requires better persuasive skills.
 For the first three months, I was stuck in a situation where many improvements could be made but there was no movement towards them.
 I felt helpless.

 I came to a company to help, not to get some money for talking.
-The hard truth is that a consultant just offers a solution it’s on the company to act on it.
+The hard truth is that a consultant offers a solution.
+It’s on a company to act on it.
 My problem-solving skills are stopped right before jumping into action.
 The spring is already loaded, ready to catapult me into making changes.
 Instead, I’m left with my hands tied to watch.
 It hurts when nothing happens.
 I care.

 I consider my first experience as a consultant a failure.
 After a lot of difficult discussions with CTO & CEO, I agreed to become CTO myself.
 Which I still am at the time of writing this post.
-Actively changing things.
+Actively changing things for the better.